FruitieX/nodeplayer-config/README.md

-# nodeplayer-defaults
+# nodeplayer-config

-default config for nodeplayer
+Config loader with default values for nodeplayer